stancs/systemdesignstudy.com/src/content/docs/about.md

 I also publish at **[SWENG.dev](https://sweng.dev)**, where I write longer-form pieces on system design, backend and frontend engineering, architecture decisions, tooling, performance, and the less-discussed parts of the job — career transitions, technical debt, and how engineers grow over time.
 Lately I've also been exploring **AI and agent-based systems** there: not as a buzzword, but as another set of tools that senior engineers need to understand deeply to use responsibly.

-For Korean-speaking readers, I keep a separate blog at **[StanStory](https://stanstory.com)**.
+For Korean-speaking readers, I keep a separate blog at **[StanStory.com](https://stanstory.com)**.

 ## A few things about me

 - **Location:** Rocklin, CA (USA)
-- **Education:** MS in Computer Science, Yale University · BBA, Seoul National University · BS in Electrical Engineering & Computer Science, KAIST
+- **Education:** MS in Computer Science, Yale University · Bachelor in Business Administration, Seoul National University (South Korea) · BS in Electrical Engineering & Computer Science, KAIST (South Korea)
 - **Tools I reach for most:** TypeScript / JavaScript, Go, Node.js, React, Next.js, GraphQL (and Federation), PostgreSQL, MongoDB, DynamoDB, AWS, Kubernetes
 - **Outside of work:** family, piano, guitar, table tennis, and the occasional weekend side project